tamtran4869/E-commerce-analysis/README.md

 - Time series analysis to discover the correlation between time and traffic.
 - Product analysis to know more about the situation of the newly launched product.
 - User analysis to get users' insight and behaviour on the website.
-- Business growth analysis to get the picture of the business's "health".

 This project covers 21 questions and one final dashboard, which includes these main directions to make a story about the growth of Maven Fuzzy Factory.
 (You can find more tasks in the Udemy course).